Chinese passport: Travel to and from Hong Kong, Macau, or Taiwan

 In order for such Chinese citizens to travel from mainland China to Hong Kong and Macau, a Two-way Permit is required.
-Chinese foreign missions, however, do issue visa-like Hong Kong SAR Entry Permits for up to 14 days to Chinese citizens residing outside mainland China upon request, so PRC passport holders can travel solely between Hong Kong and Mainland with passports.
-Chinese passports can be used when transiting through Hong Kong or Macau to other countries and can enter Hong Kong or Macau for 7 days without a visa.
+Chinese foreign missions, however, do issue visa-like Hong Kong SAR Entry Permits for up to 30 days to Chinese citizens residing outside mainland China upon request, so PRC passport holders can travel solely between Hong Kong and Mainland with passports.

 Travelling to Taiwan from mainland China requires the Travel Permit to and from Taiwan as well as Exit and Entry Permit issued by the Taiwanese government.
 Although Chinese passports are accepted as valid travel documents by the National Immigration Agency (NIA) and Taiwanese diplomatic missions, the NIA does not allow Chinese citizens with hukou to travel to Taiwan when departing from mainland China unless holding the Mainland Resident Travel Permit with valid exit endorsement.

 Cross border travel statistics

 These are the numbers of mainland Chinese visitors to various countries or territories: